dfki-av/pwoc-3d/README.md

 For pre-training from scratch on FlyingThings3D execute `train.py --pretrain`.

 For fine-tuning on KITTI based on the initial weights for FlyingThings3D execute `train.py --finetune`.
-Make sure you have pre-trained the model on FlyingThings3D or downloaded the pre-trained weights.
+Make sure you have pre-trained the model on FlyingThings3D or downloaded the [pre-trained weights](https://cloud.dfki.de/owncloud/index.php/s/yjFg74FtrLaxZ8j/download).

-If you really plan to train from scratch, it is advisable that you train the model without the occlusion estimation module first (i.e. using the flag `-noocc`).
+If you really plan to train from scratch, it is advisable that you train the model without the occlusion estimation module first (i.e. using the flag `--noocc`).
 The occlusion estimator follows the idea of self-attention and thus might be instable when features are less distinctive right in the beginning of training.
 A typical training routine from scratch till a fine-tuned KITTI model thus might look like this:
 ```
 python train.py --pretrain --noocc
 python train.py --pretrain --init_with="./models/pwoc3d-ft3d-noocc/pwoc3d-ft3d-noocc"